 - Spanish for the Health Professions

 - Don Quixote

 - Spanish Jewry in Spain and in the Diaspora

 - Introduction to Hispanic Linguistics

 In addition to coursework in the classroom, Spanish majors at SLU are encouraged to participate in service projects and social activities that help develop cultural awareness and social conscience.
-Thus, students are invited to be part of Sigma Delta Pi (the Spanish Honor Society), or the Spanish Club, and to participate in service projects, as well as social activities such as movie nights, cultural talks, service workshops, dinners and parties.
-An additional highlight is the Annual Symposium, an intellectual forum that provides students with opportunities to share their research while offering insights into the academic career.
+Thus, students are invited to be part of the SLU Spanish Club and to participate in service projects as well as social activities such as movie nights, cultural talks, service workshops, dinners and parties.
+An additional highlight is the Annual Symposium, an intellectual forum that provides students with opportunities to share their research while offering insights into their academic career.

 Fieldwork and Research Opportunities